tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 retransmissions.
-Note that the client sends an empty ACK message because it can only acknowledge Record 1 sent by the server once it has processed messages in Record 0 needed to establish epoch 2 keys, which are needed to encrypt to decrypt messages found in Record 1.  {{ack-msg}}
+Note that the client sends an empty ACK message because it can only acknowledge Record 1 sent by the server once it has processed messages in Record 0 needed to establish epoch 2 keys, which are needed to encrypt or decrypt messages found in Record 1.  {{ack-msg}}
 provides the necessary background details for this interaction.

 ~~~